OIDC Provider

 3. Use least-privilege policies

-Instead of AdministratorAccess, create custom policies:
+Instead of AdministratorAccess, create custom policies with only required permissions.

 4. Enable CloudTrail logging